 Hispanics/Latinos are now the largest ethnic minority group in America.
 Assessment of the patient's level of acculturation can be helpful in understanding substance abuse patterns.
 Language is one of the most difficult barriers to treatment entry and success for Hispanics/Latinos.
 However, simply knowing Spanish or Portuguese does not guarantee cultural sensitivity or competence.
 For instance, it is important that the treatment staff understand the role of the family.
 The functional family can be extended and should take into account people who have day-to-day contact with and a role in the family (Markarian and Franklin 1998).
 Hispanics/Latinos are likely to view drug dependency as moral failing or personal weakness.
-Traditional healing such as folk remedies and folk healers may provide benefit.
-The previously discussed protocols for detoxification from alcohol, opioids, benzodiazepines, stimulants, solvents, nicotine, marijuana, anabolic steroids, and club drugs appear adequate for the detoxification of Hispanics/Latinos.
+Traditional healing such as folk are now the largest ethnic minority group in

+Hispanics/Latinos